strimzi/proposals/076-support-for-kafka-4.0.md

 But it might be terminated sooner in case we run into major issues with fixing any bugs or CVEs that would require unreasonably high effort.
 (While it is rare, addressing certain CVEs might require significant dependency updates that require major changes to the codebase.)

+Based on this proposal, the Strimzi version referenced as 0.4y (based on Kafka 3.8 and 3.9) will be the one that will receive the extended support.

 ### System tests

 With the removal of the ZooKeeper support from the production code, we should also proceed and remove it from the system tests.
-We will also remove the `kraft-regression` CI pipeline from the `main` branch and use the `regression` branch for running Kraft-based system tests.
+We will also remove the `migration` and `kraft-regression` CI pipelines from the `main` branch and use the `regression` branch for running Kraft-based system tests.
 The system test pipelines will remain unchanged in the 0.4y release branch for the extended support.
 Given the extended support for the Strimzi 0.4y version, we should consider adding a dedicated upgrade test from a KRaft-based Strimzi 0.4y cluster to the latest Strimzi version as some users are expected to run Strimzi 0.4y for extended time and later migrate directly to a newer Strimzi version.